TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GeneralInformation/Index.rst

 TYPO3 version 11 (v11) and v12 are such LTS versions.

 The minor-versions are skipped in the official naming.
-12 LTS is version v12.4 internally and 11 LTS is v11.5.
-Versions inside a major-version have minor-versions as usual (v12.0, v12.1, ...) until at some point the branch receives LTS status.
+13 LTS is version v13.4 internally and 12 LTS is v12.4.
+Versions inside a major-version have minor-versions as usual (v13.0, v13.1, ...) until at some point the branch receives LTS status.

 Support and security fixes are provided for the current as well as the preceding LTS release.
-For example, when TYPO3 v12 is the current LTS release, TYPO3 v11 is still actively supported, including security updates.
+For example, when TYPO3 v13 is the current LTS release, TYPO3 v12 is still actively supported, including security updates.

-For users of v11 an update to v12 is recommended.
-All versions below TYPO3 v11 are outdated and the regular support of these versions has ended, including security updates.
+For users of v12 an update to v13 is recommended.
+All versions below TYPO3 v12 are outdated and the regular support of these versions has ended, including security updates.
 Users of these versions are strongly encouraged to update their systems as soon as possible.